-This policy establishes the statewide process for critical incident identification, investigation, and follow up at the RHCs.
-Refer to DDD Policy 12.01, Incident Reporting, for instruction on reporting critical incidents, including alleged abuse, neglect, financial exploitation, and abandonment.
-See also DDD Policy 5.13, Protection from Abuse - Mandatory Reporting, for more information regarding mandatory reporting.
+This policy establishes a statewide process for critical incident identification, investigation, and follow up at the RHCs.

+Refer to DDD Policy 12.01, Incident Management for instruction on reporting critical incidents, including alleged abuse, neglect, financial exploitation, and abandonment.
+See also DDD Policy 5.13, Protection from Abuse, for more information regarding mandatory reporting.